 - Exterior fabric right side up

 Baste all your layers together using safety pins or basting spray.
 Make sure everything is smooth with no wrinkles.

 Then, repeat this process to make a second quilt sandwich for the other side of the oven mitt.

 Quilt the Layers

 You'll get the best result if you start your quilting in the middle of the fabric and work your way out.
 Make sure everything stays smooth while you're quilting.
 And remember to take the pins out as you come across them.

 Trace Your Pattern

 Sew the Quilt Sandwiches Together

 If you don't have your walking foot attached to your sewing machine yet, you'll want to do that now.
 These are thick layers, and your machine needs that extra traction to sew over them.

 Sew along the marked oven mitt template line everywhere except for the bottom line.
+This needs to stay open so your hand can fit through the mitt.
 Be sure to backstitch at the beginning and the end, so everything stays securely together.
-Pivot as much as you need to along the curves.
+Pivot as much as you need to along the curves, moving slowly as you navigate the turns.